Cristianhdez23/notebook-app/README.md

 An edit view will appear on screen.
 You can start editing the ```title``` and the ```description``` of the new entry.
 Also, you will see relevant information about the new entry.
 ![image](https://user-images.githubusercontent.com/30419456/180275878-88e4e8c9-9ef7-4fc7-8713-708b1b8a09ea.png)

 In ```Frequency and Similar Words``` section, we can check the frequency of a request word in our entry.
-Also Similar words will be display on screen.
+Also Similar words will be displayed on screen.
 ![image](https://user-images.githubusercontent.com/30419456/180276656-56b919ae-96ed-466c-9e91-4a4943357dff.png)

 ## Next Steps

-New features to implement on the future:
+New features to implement in the future:
 - Authentication: App can be used with multiple users and note does not mix up.
 - Advance search system: Can search for frequency in multiple notes.
 - Tags on each note.